Watch this video to find out about the Ant Text feature Ant XL. Ant XL is a tool included in the Ant Text application.

 Once you’ve created your Newsletter, enter a name for the Newsletter, which is for internal/your use only. (eg. “Christmas 20xx”)

-In the next field, specify the column in your Excel data sheet that contains your email addresses, for example – B.
+In the next field, specify the column in your Microsoft Excel data sheet that contains your email addresses, for example – B.

-And finally, select the Excel data sheet that you saved previously, which contains your data, by clicking the “Browse…” button and select your file.
+And finally, select the Microsoft Excel data sheet that you saved previously, which contains your data, by clicking the “Browse…” button and select your file.

 Then click the button “Next >”, where you can preview your emails before they are being sent to each contact.